argonne-lcf/alcf4_benchmarks/nekRS-ML/README.md

 The workflow is implemented using [ADIOS2](https://github.com/ornladios/ADIOS2) to transfer data between components.
 The following data transfers are performed, as shown in Figure 1:

-* **sub-graph data:** The data structures needed to build the graph and halo exchange information are extracted from the nekRS partitioned mesh and shared with the GNN training component through the file system, since this information is also needed during inference and thus needs to persist beyond the fine-tuning step.
+* **sub-graph data:** The data structures needed to build the graph and halo exchange information are extracted from the nekRS partitioned mesh and shared with the GNN training component through the file system, since this information is also needed during inference and thus needs to persist beyond the fine-tuning stage.
 This data is written once at the beginning of the nekRS run, and any I/O performed with this data *is not* included in FOM measurements.
 * **training data:** The GNN training data consists of two time steps of the three components of the velocity vector at every mesh grid point (thus at every graph node).
 Specifically, the input is the solution field at time *t*, *u(t)*, and the output is the the solution at a later time, *u(t+dt)*.
 This data is streamed between nekRS and GNN training through the ADIOS2 SST engine making use of the system interconnect when scaling up to multiple nodes.
 Transfer of the training data *is* included in the FOM measurements.
 Currently, there is a 1-1 relationship between nekRS mesh partitions and GNN sub-graphs, meaning that nekRS and GNN training both run on N MPI ranks.
 Thus, the training data is transferred in a N-N pattern as shown in Figure 2.
 * **solution checkpoint:** At the end of fine-tuning, nekRS writes a solution checkpoint in order for GNN inference to advance the solution from where the simulation left off.
 The checkpoint is written to the file system and any I/O with this data *is not* included in FOM measurements.